From vision to creation

 4. GEL PLATE PRINTING

 Katia creates mixed media pieces, which involves a Japanese paper printing and collage component prior to painting with acrylics.
 In order to create interesting textures during the printing process, she gathers natural materials from her backyard and hikes (she calls them "nature's treasures"), and combines them with man-made items around the home.
-By using a mix of botanicals and well-known objects, Katia highlights the human footprint on nature, and the importance of conservation, as well as the "reduce, reuse, recycle" motto.
+She tends to repurpose items destined for the landfill during this process.
+By using a mix of botanicals and objects, Katia highlights the human footprint on nature, the importance of conservation, as well as the "reduce, reuse, recycle" motto.

 The next step is to apply paint to her gel plate using a brayer.
 The collected materials are pressed onto the gel plate to create texture and patterns that are reminiscent of elements in the surroundings of the wildlife subject for that particular art piece.
-The textures are then transferred onto plain Japanese paper, which is cut into strips and adhered onto the canvas.
-When creating the collage background on the canvas, Katia pays attention to what has appeared on the paper and uses it purposefully to guide the eyes around the canvas.
-At times, patterns might have formed onto the paper, which evokes flower, wind, water, etc. These gems are what she loves about this printing process, and what makes her art unique.
+The textures are printed onto plain Japanese paper, which is in turn cut into strips or torn, then adhered onto the canvas.
+When creating the collage background, Katia pays attention to what has appeared on the paper and uses it purposefully to guide the eyes around the canvas.
+At times, patterns might have formed onto the paper, which resemble a flower, wind, water, etc. These gems are what she loves about this printing process.

 5. PAINTING